 In the nebulous void between casual and professional attire, there lies the lone blazer.
-Often mistaken for the more pedestrian Norfolk jacket (aka sports coat), a blazer is one of the most versatile items of clothing a man can own, particularly if he lives in an gentrified area where the restaurants require gentlemen to wear a jacket.
+Often mistaken for the more pedestrian Norfolk jacket (aka sports jacket), a blazer is one of the most versatile items of clothing a man can own.

 Men’s blazers, and how it all started